Tag Archives: Christopher Lee

 I didn’t grow up on Hammer horror films.
 I knew about them, mostly through their excellent poster art and the Maltin Movie Guide, but I didn’t really see them until I was in college.
 And then I discovered they’re truly awful, ineptly written wastes of time.
 The Mummy is, shockingly, one of their better efforts, mostly because it’s a fruit of a poison tree so it’s not Fisher’s fault.
 Who knows if he’d have directed it well–Jack Asher’s lighting makes the sets look as big as shoe boxes.

 Peter Cushing’s a weak lead, but he’s not terrible.
-Christopher Lee’s ok as the mummy, I guess.
+Christopher Lee’s okay as the mummy, I guess.
 Hard to mess it up.
 Yvonne Furneaux can’t act, but the movie doesn’t really expect anyone to act, so who cares… Only Eddie Bryne, as a police detective, and Felix Aylmer give good performances.
 They’re very out of place in the picture.

 The Mummy‘s a dreadful waste of time and I recommend everyone avoid.
 But there are worse Mummy pictures.